Home

 You are making monthly payments and your amortization is 25 years.

-You have 3 years remaining on the mortgage term.
+You have 3 years remaining on the term.

-A new mortgage for the same 5 year term is now @ 4.5% interest.
+A new loan for the same 5 year term is now @ 4.5% interest.

 Your penalty in this case under the 3 months interest or interest differential, should be the interest differential.